How To Properly Dry Brush

 It feels like the cloud of dust that rises up into the air gets bigger and bigger every time we take our black yoga pants off!
 Those are skin flakes, by the way.
 And they’re the reason you might want to learn how to dry brush your body.

-But unlike many of the skincare steps we practice daily, dry brushing is a pretty hands-on, no-fuss activity.
+Unlike many of the skincare steps we practice daily, dry brushing is a pretty hands-on, no-fuss activity.
 You grab a body brush and you brush your dry body with it.
 Simple as that!

 And it’s not a sophisticated or elegant activity, to be honest.
 No cute and colorful skincare is involved.
 All you need is an ugly, ancient-looking brush.